 The Mimer SQL distribution includes a JDBC driver.
-This driver enables Java programs running on OpenVMS to access any Mimer SQL database server running at least version 8.2.
+This driver enables Java programs running on OpenVMS to access a Mimer SQL database server.

 The JDBC driver is a ‘type 4’ driver which means that it is written entirely in Java, and can be moved to any platform supporting Java.

 The driver, MIMJDBC3.JAR, supports the JDBC 3 standard, and is for Java 1.4 or later.

 For more information about Java and JDBC, please see:

 •SYS$COMMON:[JAVA*.DOCS]INDEX.HTML – Java information for more recent versions